chinapedia/wikipedia.abstract.en/Page/Barney_Bubbles.md

 Stiff, Radar and F Beat (and other punk and new wave)

-Carlenecest.jpg's _C'est C Bon_ designed by Barney Bubbles]] Barney Bubbles joined Stiff Records as designer and art director early in 1977.
+'s _C'est C Bon_ designed by Barney Bubbles]] Barney Bubbles joined Stiff Records as designer and art director early in 1977.
 With the label's co-founder Jake Riviera he generated a body of creative work that helped to secure Stiff's reputation as an exciting new independent label.
 Bubbles created sleeves for bands including the Damned, Elvis Costello, Ian Dury and Wreckless Eric.
 Often these were accompanied by quirky logos such as the face logo for Blockhead, advertisements and promotional items.
 The marketing of Elvis Costello's _My Aim Is True_ included advertisements in three UK music papers from which a poster of Costello could be constructed, and the first 1,000 pressings contained an insert headed _Help Us Hype Elvis_, which, if completed and returned to Stiff, ensured that a friend would receive a free copy.

 When Riviera left Stiff in late 1977, Bubbles joined him at his new label Radar Records and later at Riviera's F-Beat Records.
 At these labels, Bubbles created more designs for Elvis Costello, as well as other artists such as Nick Lowe, Carlene Carter and Clive Langer & The Boxes.